Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing: Benchmark Experiments

 \subsection{Evaluation setup}

-The evaluation process consisted of two steps.
-First, we evaluated the performance of eight entity linking systems on the ShadowLink dataset.
-We used the GERBIL framework \citep{roder2018gerbil} for six of the baselines (AGDISTIS/MAG, AIDA, DBpedia Spotlight, FOX, TagMe 2 and WAT)\footnote{The six baselines are the ones available on GERBIL at the time of our experiments, during the past month.} under the D2KB experimental setup\footnote{In the D2KB setup, the systems are provided with correct mention boundaries to evaluate the disambiguation step of EL.}, and performed a separate evaluation with the same setup for GENRE and REL, two novel state-of-the-art systems not yet available in GERBIL.
-We used micro-averaged precision, recall and F-score to compare the systems.
+To answer the first two research questions (RQ1 \& RQ2), we compare the performance of eight entity linking systems on the ShadowLink dataset.
+We used the GERBIL framework \citep{roder2018gerbil} for six of the baselines (AGDISTIS/MAG, AIDA, DBpedia Spotlight, FOX, TagMe 2 and WAT)\footnote{These six systems were the ones available on GERBIL at the time of our experiments.} under the D2KB experimental setup\footnote{In the D2KB setup, the systems are provided with correct mention boundaries to evaluate the disambiguation step of entity linking.}.
+We also performed an evaluation with the same setup using GENRE and REL, two novel state-of-the-art systems not available in GERBIL.
+We used micro-averaged precision, recall and F-score as evaluation metrics.

-For the second step, we carried out a detailed analysis of the predictions of four systems to evaluate the impact of prior bias on disambiguating overshadowed entities.
-The baselines selected for the detailed evaluation are REL, GENRE, AIDA and WAT.
-The first two are the most recent methods reaching state-of-the-art performance, and the other two are older yet popular EL systems.
-While REL and GENRE ourperform WAT on several existing datasets~\citep{van2020rel, de2020autoregressive}, their results on ShadowLink are considerably lower than the results of WAT.
-We investigate the possible causes of this difference in Section~\ref{sec:benchmark_res}.